Hopac1/Python-Snake/README.md

 **Description:** This is a remake of the classic game, Snake, made with the Turtle library in Python.
 The aim of the game is simple, go out of bounds or slither into yourself and it's game over.

+**Controls:** This game uses the WASD keys to go up, left, down, and right.